open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 `instance` label; otherwise, `instance` should be added with an empty value.
-Other resource attributes SHOULD be converted to a ["target" info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#supporting-target-metadata-in-both-push-based-and-pull-based-systems) metric, or MUST be dropped.
-The "target" info metric is an info-typed metric whose labels MUST include the resource attributes, and MUST NOT include any other labels other than `job` and `instance`.
-There MUST be at most one "target" info metric exported for each unique combination of `job` and `instance`.
+Other resource attributes SHOULD be converted to a ["target" info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#supporting-target-metadata-in-both-push-based-and-pull-based-systems) metric family, or MUST be dropped.
+The "target" info metric family is an info-typed metric family whose labels MUST include the resource attributes, and MUST NOT include any other labels other than `job` and `instance`.
+There MUST be at most one "target" info metric point exported for each unique combination of `job` and `instance`.

-If info-typed metrics are not yet supported by the language Prometheus client library, a gauge-typed metric named "target" info with a constant value of 1 MUST be used instead.
+If info-typed metric families are not yet supported by the language Prometheus client library, a gauge-typed metric family named "target" info with a constant value of 1 MUST be used instead.

 To convert OTLP resource attributes to Prometheus labels, string Attribute values are converted directly to labels, and non-string Attribute values MUST be converted to string attributes following the [attribute specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/common/common.md#attribute).